ifad/eaco/README.md

 To each role are granted a set of possible abilities, and access is verified by checking whether a given actor can perform a specific ability.

-Actors are described by their Designators, a pluggable mechanism to be implemented in your application.

-Each Actor has many designators that describe either its identity or its belonging to a group or occupying a position in a department.
+Actors are described by their Designators, a pluggable mechanism whose details are up to your application.
+For instance, an Actor can have many designators that describe either its identity or its belonging to a group or occupying a position in a department.

 Designators are Ruby classes that can embed any sort of custom behaviour that your application requires.

 ACLs are hashes with designators as keys and roles as values.
 Extracting authorized collections requires only an hash key lookup mechanism in your database.
-Adapters are provided for PG's jsonb and for CouchDB-Lucene.
+Adapters are provided for PG's +jsonb+ and for CouchDB-Lucene.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'eaco', github: 'ifad/eaco'
+    gem 'eaco'

 And then execute: